How to become an Ultrasound Tech?

 ARDMS-awarded credentials are widely accepted in the medical community by sonography and vascular professional organizations, as they document personal achievement of recognized professional standards.
 It is important to note, however, that ARDMS does not validate the day-to-day job performance of any sonography professional.

 Obtaining ARDMS certification is a significant achievement in the field of Sonography, as it demonstrates a high level of knowledge and expertise.
 It also provides opportunities for career advancement and professional recognition.
-If you're interested in pursuing ARDMS certification, be sure to review the prerequisites and requirements carefully and prepare thoroughly for the examinations.
+If you're interested in pursuing ARDMS certification, review the prerequisites and requirements carefully and prepare thoroughly for the examinations.

 Step 4: Job Search and Continuing Education